 Serpentine High-Torque Clock Hands

-Serpentine High-Torque Clock Hands quartz clock hands for the standard "I" shaft battery clock movements.
-Basically if it takes a battery and you got it from clockworks.com, these will fit.
-We only carry the "I" shaft units.
-What this means is the hour hand will have a round hole, and the minute hand will have an oblong hole.
-The oblong hole just fits over the movements "I" post and than the nut goes on top to hold it down.
+Serpentine High-Torque Clock Hands for the standard "I" shaft battery clock movements.
+The hour hand will have a round hole and is installed with a push and twist by friction only.
+The minute hand will have an oblong hole.
+The oblong hole just fits over the movements "I" post and is secured with a mounting nut.

 Quartz clock hands are measured by the minute hand only, from the mounting hole to the end.
 The hour hand comes with the pair, but only measuring the minute hand.
 The hour hand will just come shorter proportionately.